alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

-Dryad is a data repository specialising in evolutionary biology and ecology, developed by the National Evolutionary Synthesis Center and the University of North Carolina Metadata Research Center.^[Dryad Website, URL:
+Dryad is a data repository specialising in evolutionary biology and ecology, developed by the National Evolutionary Synthesis Center and the University of North Carolina Metadata Research Center.^[Dryad, URL:
 <http://datadryad.org/>.]
 It is a
 preferred data archive for several journals including *The American Naturalist*, *Molecular Ecology*, *Molecular Biology and Evolution*,